andrasq/node-prom-pushgateway/README.md

 ### GET /healthcheck

-Returns 200 OK status code and "OK" body, just confirm that the service is up.
+Returns 200 OK status code and "OK" body, just to confirm that the service is up.

 ### POST /push